WYZ-HIT/MADRN/README.md

 ### Introduction

-This is a PyTorch implementation of [A Deep Neural Network Based Method for Magnetic Anomaly Detection](https://doi.org/10.1049/smt2.12084). with datasets and pretrained models.
+This is a Keras implementation of [A Deep Neural Network Based Method for Magnetic Anomaly Detection](https://doi.org/10.1049/smt2.12084). with datasets and pretrained models.

 ### Citation